 6.1.
-Clydeport does not understand the benefits expected from any introduction of geographically based charging.
-Clydeport believes such a proposal would increase risk to rail freight decisions and distort the market (recognising there may even be winners as well as losers in any such proposal).
-Such a proposal would add yet another degree of complexity and uncertainty to the use of rail freight, a complex ty that road haulage does not face.
-Hauliers do not pay additional Vehicle Excise Dut/ for miles travelled.
+CoalImp does not understand the benefits expected from any introduction of geographically based charging.
+CoalImp believes such a proposal would increase risk to rail freight decisions and distort the market (recognising there may even be winners as well as losers in any such proposal).
+Such a proposal would add yet another degree of complexity and uncertainty to the use of rail freight, a complexity that road haulage does not face.